zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_lammps_gui.rst

 By default, when starting a run, an *Output* window opens that displays the screen output of the running LAMMPS calculation, as shown below.
-This text would normally be seen in the command line window.
+This text would normally be seen in the command-line window.

 .. image:: JPG/lammps-gui-log.png
    :align: center